Staying on top of mental models whilst context engineering

 The situated citizen

 A successful city plan acknowledges that a city is formed by its inhabitants and users.
 The narrow winding streets of pre-industrial architecture were not planned per se, but rather formed by the flow of pedestrians and small carts; the flowing waters of daily life carved out the necessary urban pathways.
-These areas of cities still attract visitors from far away and are often among the most exclusive areas.

 Interfacing ambient intelligence